-Transport NSW have confirmed that all students enrolled in schools in NSW are entitled to half fare concessions.
+Transport NSW have confirmed that all students enrolled in schools in NSW, are entitled to half fare concessions.
 Children 4 to 15 years of age are automatically entitled to a child's half fare concession.
-School students 16 years of age and older are entitled to a half fare concession but are required to carry a NSW Transport Concession Entitlement Card as proof of their eligibility.
-Further information on this process can be obtained from https://transportnsw.info/tickets-opal/ticket-eligibility-concessions smartcard that you keep and reuse.
-You load value onto your card to pay as you go on all four modes of transport in the Opal network.
-Simply tap on at the beginning of your trip and tap off at the end to be charged the correct fare.
-Your Opal card calculates your fare including any transfers or breaks in your journey.
-You can top up at retailers, or register your card to top up on the Opal website, or set up auto top-up.
+School students 16 years of age and older are entitled to a half fare concession but are required to carry a NSW Senior Secondary Student Concession Card as proof of their eligibility.
+Further information on this process can be obtained from the 'Passes and Schemes' area in Transport NSW.